Any member of the University of Wisconsin–Madison faculty is welcome to propose a First-Year Interest Group.

 A First-Year Interest Group is a cluster of (usually) three UW courses, linked together to explore a common theme, and offered to incoming freshmen who attend these classes together as a cohort.

 Proposals for new FIGs, or changes to existing FIGs, are usually completed by mid-October, for courses offered in the following Fall semester.
+For fall 2018 FIGs, we would like to receive your proposal by October 27, 2017.
 The majority of FIGs are offered only in the Fall, when new students most need the kind of peer and faculty support created by a FIG. A few FIGs are offered in the Spring semester.
 Spring FIGs are proposed during the preceding summer.
 Fall FIGs usually include three courses, spring FIGs usually include only two courses.
-If you are interested in teaching a FIG, please contact the FIGs Director at: email@example.com.
+If you are interested in teaching a FIG, please contact the FIGs Director at: firstname.lastname@example.org.

 As the lead instructor, you start by establishing the theme or topic of the FIG. This theme will be reflected in the content of the main course, which you will teach, and the linked courses, taught by others.